nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 <script src="https://gist.github.com/nomad-software/96eb6246e5479bdf67eee0399f0d504d.js"></script>

-The <code>byLine</code> method returns an input range which reads from the file handle one line at a time.
+The `byLine` method returns an input range which reads from the file handle one line at a time.
 Internally a buffer is reused for every line so if you need this data to persist between calls, copies must be made.
-There is a convenience method called <code>byLineCopy</code> which does this automatically.
+There is a convenience method called `byLineCopy` which does this automatically.

 [Documentation](https://dlang.org/phobos/std_stdio.html#.File.byLine)